ONSvisual/accessibility/Issues and fixes.md

 ## Unlabelled buttons that control an input field

-Additional aria tags `aria-live=polite` which reads the input out when the buttons are used.
+Additional aria tags `aria-live=assertive` which reads the input out when the buttons are used.
+E.g. when using plus or minus buttons next to an input.

 Use labels for inputs

 ## Truncated links

-Ensure pym is working correctly for height
+Ensure pym.js is working correctly for height

 ## Graphs are inaccessible